P-flag spaces and incidence stratifications: P-flag spaces

-\section{$(Q,P)$-cells}
+\subsection{$(Q,P)$-cells}

-Let $P,Q\in \pos(n)$.
-In this section we consider the left action of the incidence group $I^*(Q;\F)$ on $\pfl(\F)$.
-For $P=Q=c_n$, the orbits are the classical Schubert cells of the flag variety, which are indexed by the elements of the symmetric group $S_n$.
-In Proposition \ref{prop orbite} we prove that for other choices of $Q$ and $P$, the action of $I^*(Q;\mathbb{R})$ on the $\pfl(\R)$ has infinitely many orbits.
-Moreover we study a class of orbits, corresponding to permutations in $S_n$, which have a particularly nice description as in the classical case.
-A procedure to decompose $\pfl(\F)$ into a finite number of cells is explained in the subsequent sections, by inducing a finite cell decomposition of the projective space in which $\pfl(\F)$ is injected.
+In this section we consider the left action of the incidence group $I^*(Q;\F)$ on $\pfl(\F)$, where $P,Q\in \pos(n)$.
+For $P=Q=c_n$, the orbits of this action are the classical Schubert cells of the flag variety, which are indexed by the elements of the symmetric group $S_n$.
+In Proposition \ref{prop orbite} we prove that for other choices of $Q$ and $P$, the action of $I^*(Q;\mathbb{R})$ on $\pfl(\R)$ has infinitely many orbits.
+For other general results on infiniteness of double quotients see for instance \cite{Duck}, \cite{Gandini} and references therein.
+Nevertheless we consider a finite subset of these orbits, corresponding to permutations in $S_n$, which have a particularly nice description as in the classical case.